atamaianalytics/courses-query-plans-and-writing-performant-queries-in-sql-server/slides/chapter_1_fa5865fbb8944cbaff136301ce8bc8c1.md

 `@script`
-I want to start by looking at the ordering of SQL syntax in the construction of a query verses the processing order of the query in the database.
-In the following examples I will be using the Orders and Order Details tables from the NORTHWIND database.
+In this lesson I will be looking at the ordering of SQL syntax in the construction of a query verses the processing order of the query in the database.
+For this I will be using a selection of player statistics from the 2017 and 2018 NBA basketball season.

 ---